xebiarohan/Javascript-And-Typescript/README.md

 or if we want to use the same quote then we have to use escape chanracter

        b = 'he isn\'t going there"

+Other Escape characteers

+        \'	'	Single quote
+        \"	"	Double quote
+        \\	\	Backslash

+#### String length
+using length property we can check the length of string

+        let x = "alpha"
+        x.length         // 5

+#### String as Object
+String can be of primitive type as well as object

+        let x = "alpha";
+        let y = new String("alpha");
+        let z = new String("alpha");
+value of two object cannot be compared directly

+        y ==z   // false
+        x == y  // true
+        x ===z   // false
+        x === y.valueOf()   // true

+### String Methods

+#### indexOf()
+Founding a string in a string.It will return the first index number found of the matching string. index starts from 0. indexOf("") will always be 0.

+        let x = "Please locate where 'locate' occurs!";
+        x.indexOf()            // -1
+        x.indexOf("")         // 0
+        x.indexOf("l")        // 1
+        x.indexOf("locate")   // 7

+#### lastIndexOf()
+It is reverse of indexOf().
+It will return the last occurance of the string.In this search starts from backwards.

+        x.lastIndexOf()    // -1
+        x.lastIndexOf()    // 36 (equal to the length of the string) x.lastIndexOf("locate") //21
+        x.lastIndexOf("loca")   //21

+both accepts a second parameter to tell optionally from which character to start search

+        x.indexOf("loca",10);        //21
+        x.lastIndexOf("loca",10);    // 7

+#### search()
+It also takes the string to search and will return the first occurance of that string.
+It is differet from indexOf() in the way that it doesnot takes the second argument.

+        x.search("locate")   //21
+        x.search()           // 0   (-1 in case of indexOf())
+        x.search("")         // 0
+        x.search("qas")      // -1

+#### Extracting string parts
+#### slice()
+It is used to extract a part of the string.
+It takes 2 arguments, first the starting index and second the ending index (end index not included).
+If we dont pass the second argument, it will take the length of the string as default value.

+        let x = "Please locate where 'locate' occurs!";
+        x.slice(1,5);     //"leas"
+        x.slice(0,0);     // ""
+        x.slice();         //"Please locate where 'locate' occurs!"
+        x.slice(0);        //"Please locate where 'locate' occurs!"
+        x.slice(1);        // "lease locate where 'locate' occurs!"

+If we pass negative value then it will count the position from the end of the string.

+        x.slice(-1)     // "!"
+        x.slice(-16, -6)   //"'locate' o"

+#### substring()
+Its similar to the slice() method, the only difference is this method cannot accept negative indexes.
+If we pass negative values it will behave as 0 is passed

+        x.substring();         //"Please locate where 'locate' occurs!"
+        x.substring(0);        //"Please locate where 'locate' occurs!"
+        x.substring(1);        // "lease locate where 'locate' occurs!" x.substring(-1);       // "Please locate where 'locate' occurs!" x.substring(-100);     // "Please locate where 'locate' occurs!"

+#### substr()
+This method takes length as the second parameter.
+If we pass negative value to it, it will search from the end of the string.

+        x.substr(2,10)    //"ease locat"
+        x.substr()        // "Please locate where 'locate' occurs!" x.substr(0)       // "Please locate where 'locate' occurs!" x.substr(1)       // "lease locate where 'locate' occurs!" x.substr(-1)      // "!"
+        x.substr(-3,1)    // "r"